10:15 am Communion

 Provides food assistance to families in need in the White Lake and immediate surrounding areas, each Wednesday morning from 8:30 am to 11:00 am.
 Affiliated with Feeding America West Michigan Food Bank and supported by nine area churches in the White Lake region.

-Lebanon has a 140-year old tradition of Swedish potluck.
+Lebanon has a 145-year old tradition of Swedish potluck.
 This event is held annually in July, we offer our Swedish tradition of passing the dish to all who wish to share with us.
-Tickets are sold to the 5:00 pm or 6:00 pm seatings.
-We encourage our neighbors to join our Maypole celebration.
+Tickets are sold to the 5:00 pm or 6:30 pm seatings.
+We encourage our neighbors to join our Maypole celebration. ** NO 2021 Smorgasbord – Plans are underway for a larger 150th Anniversary celebration in 2022!

 ADDITIONAL CONGREGATIONAL ACTIVITIES